 We humans seem predisposed to search for answers outside ourselves.

 Everything we ever need is already inside of us.
 The trick is realising it.

 When we take control of our minds we find the true source of eternal happiness, contentment and inner peace.

 Inner peace come from within and should stay there

-It is easy to create inner peace (click to see how).
+It is easy to create inner peace.
+It is mostly about slowing down.

 It’s harder to maintain inner peace.